-Voice Search is the hottest new topic on every marketer’s list – and it’s not even that new!
-The ability to search via voice commands has existed in technologies like Siri, which debuted as an iPhone 4S feature all the way back in 2011.
-Microsoft’s Cortana had actually been in production back in 2009, though it was demonstrated publicly for the first time in 2014.
+It’s the hottest new topic on every marketer’s list – and it’s not even that new!
+The ability to search via voice commands has existed for a while.
+Technologies like Siri, which debuted as an iPhone 4S, go all the way back to 2011.
+Microsoft’s Cortana was in production back in 2009.
+However, it was demonstrated publicly for the first time in 2014.

 And yet it wasn’t until this year that we really saw the explosion of voice search as a consumer trend.
 The Local Search Association’s Greg Sterling shared at our Local Search Summit conference this April that in a recent study, researchers found that 60% of people had begun using voice search within the last 12 months.

 The improved rate of accurately captured voice commands, coupled with the rise in voice-controlled personal assistants, have developers and consumers hopping on the technology faster than you can say “Ok, Google!”

 Just take these recent stats for starters:

 - A study from Northstar Research reveals that 56% of adults use voice search because it makes them “feel tech-savvy.” – Search Engine Watch

 - Google released stats that show 55% of teens and 41% of adults use voice search – (through Google search, Apple’s Siri or Microsoft’s Cortana, for example) — at least once per day. – The Washington Post